-<SupplierQAA>s must be accepted and signed by both parties before initiating a service, shipping, or a formal transfer of technical data or methods. <SupplierQAA>s are re-evaluated at re-qualification based on the Supplier’s risk classification and constitute a separate agreement next to the subsequent.
+{{ SupplierQAA }}s must be accepted and signed by both parties before initiating a service, shipping, or a formal transfer of technical data or methods. {{ SupplierQAA }}s are re-evaluated at re-qualification based on the Supplier’s risk classification and constitute a separate agreement next to the subsequent.

-As soon as the <SupplierQAA> is signed by both parties and thereby legally binding, Quality Organization assigns the Supplier status of “qualified” on the <SuppliersList>.
+As soon as the {{ SupplierQAA }} is signed by both parties and thereby legally binding, Quality Organization assigns the Supplier status of “qualified” on the {{ SuppliersList }}.
 In the case of previously qualified Suppliers, Quality Organization updates the Risk classification as necessary based on the provision of new Products, Materials, or services.

 Transfer of technical data (optional)